 Printmaking Concentration, Penland School of Crafts

-This is Natalie’s fourth year at AMS.
-Over that time, she has been a houseparent and teacher before becoming our current Academic Coordinator.
+This is Natalie’s fifth year at AMS.
+Over that time, she has been a houseparent, teacher and Academic Coordinator.
 Originally a Midwesterner, she has lived in these mountains for going on eight years.
 As an artist she works primarily in painting and printmaking.
 She loves working with middle schoolers, especially in the arts, because “they are at the age when they begin to delve wholeheartedly into the work of figuring out who they are, what they stand for, and what makes them unique as people.”

 Middle school memory: I remember I had a short-lived obsession with drawing fairies in 7th grade.
 I encouraged my friends to join me in creating these fantasy creatures.
 It soon became clear, however, that the world of sweet little fairies I had envisioned was not going to materialize.
 My friends only wanted to draw monster fairies.
 Fantasy ruined.